-This paper studies parametric methods for estimating the maximum domination value in multi-dimensional data sets, under the assumption of statistical independence between dimensions and the assumption that there are no duplicate attribute values in a dimension.
-The experimental results confirm that our proposed estimation method outperforms all other methods and achieves the highest estimation accuracy.
-Future work may include: (i) further study of the eliminating dimension d_0 , providing an estimation formula for its calculation, (ii) the study the estimation of the skyline cardinality under the Roots method and its variants and (iii) the study of the maximum domination value estimation and the eliminating dimension in arbitrary data sets, by relaxing the assumptions of uniformity, independence and distinct values that used in this work.
+The experimental results confirm that our proposed estimation method outperforms all other methods and achieves the highest estimation accuracy, for both the estimation of the maximum domination value and the skyline cardinality.
+Future work may include the study of the maximum domination value estimation, the skyline cardinality estimation, and the estimation of the eliminating dimension in arbitrary data sets by relaxing the assumptions of independence and distinct values that have been used in this work.